pangenome/odgi/docs/rst/commands/odgi_bin.rst

 odgi bin
 #########

-binning of pangenome sequence and path information in the graph
+Binning of pangenome sequence and path information in the graph.

 SYNOPSIS
 ========